-Yemen warring parties to convene for first talks in years
+Yemen warring sides agree at start of talks to free thousands of prisoners

 The other main route in and out of Houthi territory is the Sanaa airport, but access is restricted by the Saudi-led coalition which controls the air space.

-The head of the Houthis’ Supreme Revolutionary Committee, Mohammed Ali al-Houthi said in a Twitter post that if no deal is reached to re-open the airport, the movement could close it on the ground to all traffic including U.N. flights.
+The head of the Houthis’ Supreme Revolutionary Committee, Mohammed Ali al-Houthi, said in a Twitter post that if no deal is reached to re-open the airport, the movement could close it on the ground to all traffic including U.N. flights.

-Writing by Ghaida Ghantous; Editing by Michael Perry and Toby Chopra
+Additional reporting by Stephanie Nebehay in Geneva; Writing by Ghaida Ghantous; Editing by Peter Graff